hyperagon/hexano/README.md

 # Hexano
 A simple hexagonal piano.

-- Vibe coded but it required me to correct the *CSS*
+- Vibe coded but it required me to correct the *CSS* and change some thing on the controls.
 - A single *HTML* file
 - Different kinds of Wave
 - Records the output into a *WAV* file